peerlibrary/annotator/src/tasks_introduction.coffee.md

 ### Tasks vs Promises

 As explained in the opening section, tasks are based on Deferred Promises.
-After covering what the tasks do, the question naturally arises, could not we do the same with tasks?
+After covering what the tasks do, the question naturally arises, could not we do the same with promises?
 The answer is that in sames cases, we could (albeit with more difficulty), but sometimes we could not.

-Let's see some examples!

 #### The basic use-case